Infectious diseases clinical outcomes

 About the Infectious diseases service

-The Infectious diseases department provides clinical expertise in the diagnosis and management of unusual and complicated infections, tropical diseases, and children with Human Immunodeficiency Virus (HIV) infection.
+The Infectious diseases department provides clinical expertise in the diagnosis and management of unusual and complicated infections in children including tropical diseases, and with Human Immunodeficiency Virus (HIV) infection.
 There are also specialist clinics for children with tuberculosis and chronic viral hepatitis.
 A large part of our work is around antimicrobial stewardship, a process which ensures that medicines used to treat infections are used in the best possible way across the hospital.
-One of the main elements of our outpatient service is dedicated to the care of HIV infected children.
+One of the main elements of our outpatient service is dedicated to the care of children living with HIV.
 The following section details clinical results for this service for which we have robust local and national data.

 Clinical outcome measures - HIV

-HIV is a virus which attacks the body’s immune system and weakens its ability to fight infections and diseases, such as cancer.
-It is a life-long condition that can lead to acquired immunodeficiency syndrome (AIDS), where the body’s immune system can no longer fight infections and tumours.
+HIV is a virus which attacks the body’s immune system and weakens its ability to fight infections and other diseases, such as cancer.
+It is a life-long condition that can lead to acquired immunodeficiency syndrome (AIDS), where the body’s immune system becomes very weak.

-While there is no cure for HIV, medication known as antiretrovirals works by slowing down the damage the virus does to the immune system.
-The outlook for children with HIV in Britain today is very good, a lot better than it was even 10 to 15 years ago.
-HIV is now considered a chronic life-long condition that must be controlled.
-There is evidence of this within the service at GOSH, where children in their teens are well and show every likelihood of living into their thirties and beyond.
-Only one child under the care of the HIV clinic at GOSH has died with AIDS at GOSH in the last five years, in comparison to 13 deaths in 1996 alone.
+While there is no cure for HIV, medication known as antiretrovirals work by preventing the damage the virus does to the immune system.
+The outlook for children with HIV in the UK today is very good, a lot better than it was even 15 to 20 years ago.
+HIV is now considered a treatable, chronic life-long condition.
+There is evidence of this within national outcome data and within the service at GOSH, where health outcome data is excellent.

-The HIV team provide regular medical monitoring of every patient with HIV to see how the virus is affecting his or her health and how effective medication is.
-This involves a number of tests and examinations.
+The infectious diseases team at GOSH provide regular medical monitoring of every child and young person with HIV to monitor for how HIV is affecting their health and how effective the medication is as well as providing holistic multidisciplinary care.
+Medical monitoring involves a number of blood tests and examinations.

 1. CD4 cell count results

 One of the most important tests used by the team is called a CD4 cell count.
-HIV attacks CD4 cells in the immune system.
-A CD4 cell count measures the number of CD4 cells in a sample of blood to give a rough idea of the health of the patient’s immune system.
-The higher the count, the better the immune system.
+HIV affects CD4 cells in the immune system.
+A CD4 cell count measures the number of CD4 cells in a sample of blood to give a measure of the health of the child or young person’s immune system.
+Generally speaking, if the CD4 count is in the normal range then the immune system is healthy.

-The CD4 cell count can vary from 0 to over a 1000 per cubic milliliter of blood.
-A lower CD4 count can be a sign that HIV is progressing, and the immune system is becoming weaker.
-If CD4 cell count levels reduce to less than 350 per cubic milliliter then the immune system may not work optimally.
+A low CD4 count can be a sign that HIV is progressing, and the immune system is becoming weaker.
+If CD4 cell count levels reduce to less than 350 cells per cubic milliliter then the immune system may not work optimally.

-For children aged five and over looked after at GOSH the vast majority of patients have a CD4 count greater than 350 cells per cubic milliliter (97%).
-This is a slightly higher proportion than that reported nationally (93%).
+For children aged five and over looked after at GOSH, the vast majority of patients have a CD4 count greater than 350 cells per cubic milliliter (98%).
+This is a higher proportion than that reported nationally (92%).

-Fig 1.1 CD4 count for children aged five and over followed up since 2017, by treatment status¹
+Fig 1.1 CD4 count for children aged five and over followed up between January 2019 and March 2021, by treatment status¹

 ¹ ART – antiretroviral therapy